Haji Washington

-Hajji Hossein-Gholi Khan Noori (1849–1937), also known as Hajji Washington (حاجی واشنگتن), was an Iranian politician, cabinet minister, and diplomat and belonged to one of the oldest aristocratic families in Persia - the Khadjenouris, tracing their history back to over one thousand years.
+Hajji Hossein-Gholi Khan Noori (1849–1937), also known as Hajji Washington (حاجی واشنگتن), was an Iranian politician, cabinet minister, and diplomat and belonged to one of the oldest aristocratic families in Iran - the Khajeh Nouris, tracing their history back to over one thousand years.

 Early life and education

-Hajji Hossain-Gholi Khan was the second son of the Persian vizier/prime minister, Mirza Agha Khan Nouri.
+Hajji Hossain-Gholi Khan was the second son of the Iranian grand vizier, Mirza Aqa Khan Nuri.
 He was educated by his father.
 He then entered the service of the Ministry of finance, and later the ministry of foreign affairs.

 Political career

-He was appointed the first ambassador to the United States in 1889, where he kept a scrapbook of newspaper cuttings from the American press about the reigning monarch Nasir-ad-din Shah.
+He was appointed the first ambassador to the United States in 1889, where he kept a scrapbook of newspaper cuttings from the American press about the reigning monarch Naser al-Din Shah Qajar.
 He objected to how the Shah’s official visit to England in 1889 was covered by the press and he resigned from his post in protest.
-After his return from the United States, he served as the minister of public works ("favaayed-e aamme") and married Nasir-ad-din Shah’s daughter.
+After his return from the United States, he served as the minister of public works ("favaayed-e aamme") and married Naser al-Din Shah’s daughter.